palexandrefernandes/MobileKeyboard/README.md

 This project was made with C/C++ TCP Sockets and React-Native as the front-end of it.
 1. Server uses windows sockets (WS2) as its way of communicating with the client and as such it will only run on Windows machines.
-2. The React-Native app should function correctly in both iOS and Android but it is only setup for the later, no  on garanties on the former (might need more setup)
+2. The React-Native app should function correctly in both iOS and Android but it is only setup for the later, no garanties on the former (might need more setup)

 Fetures that it doesn't support:
 * Special characters